This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Jim Jim Falls is said to be one of the most spectacular waterfalls in Kakadu.

 It has a deep plunge pool and is surrounded by 150 metre high cliffs.
 Check with the visitor centre as the falls will probably have dried up by the end of the dry season.

 During the wet, the road becomes impassable so you’ll have to see it via a scenic flight.

 10km further on from Jim Jim Falls is Twin Falls, accessed through a deep creek crossing (croc beware).
 You can walk (6km) up to the plateau above Twin Falls, and enjoy some beautiful views.

 You can bush camp out in this area.

-A couple of readers jumped out raving about Koolpin Gorge.
 Access is seasonal and requires a permit and a high clearance 4WD.
 It’s real wilderness camping and hiking, but if you’re up for it, you’ll almost have the waterfalls and swimming holes to yourself!

-Other Tips for Kakadu
+Tips for Visiting Kakadu National Park

 IMPORTANT: It’s essential you speak to the rangers and pay attention to ALL signs in Kakadu.
 Crocs can be found in all rivers and most waterholes.
 Don’t risk it.